radar/guides/gem-development.md

 ## Getting Started

+This guide was made using version 1.9.0 of bundler.
+We can follow along with other versions, but we might not get the exact same output.
+To check which version of bundler we currently have, lets run the following command:

+    bundle -v

+We should see something close to `Bundler version 1.9.0`.
+If necessary, we can update to the newest version of Bundler by running `gem update bundler`.

 To begin to create a gem using Bundler, use the `bundle gem` command like this:

     bundle gem foodie